School Policies

 Medications at School

 In order for your child to take any medication (prescription and non-prescription) at school, a medication form is required.
 If your child requires prescription medication (asthma inhaler, epi-pen, insulin) your physician must complete a portion of the form.
-For over the counter medications only a parent's permission is required
+For over the counter medications only a parent's permission is required.

+Medication forms are completed via FinalForms.
 For more information for questions, please contact the school nurse.

 Meadowview School serves students identified with moderate to severe Cognitive Impairments (CI), Severe Multiple Impairments (SXI), and Autism Spectrum Disorder (ASD) from school districts throughout Eaton County.
 Students with Meadowview School range in age from 2.5 years through 26 years.

-- Specific teacher assignment is determined by the Meadowview Principal with input from staff and parents.
+• If placed in a Meadowview program specific teacher assignment is determined by the Meadowview Principal with input from staff and parents.